m-krigsman/m-krigsman/README.md

 ## Hi there 👋

-I guess im supposed to tell something about myself in here? 🤔
+I guess I'm supposed to tell something about myself in here? 🤔